Responding to unusual behaviour

 - You might find it helpful to keep a record of the things you have tried, and whether you thought they were helpful or unhelpful.

 - Not all of our suggestions will work for you.
-In these pages you can dind a checklist you can use to make your own guide.
+At the end of this factsheet there is a template diary you can use to make your own guide.